 - Avoid being rushed or pressured into making a decision.

-- If a firm calls you unexpectedly, use the contact details on the Register to check that you’re dealing with the genuine firm
+- If a firm calls you unexpectedly, use the contact details on the Register to check you’re dealing with the genuine firm.

-- Do not give out personal details (bank details, address, existing insurance/pensions/investment details).
+- Don’t give out personal details (bank details, address, existing insurance/pensions/investment details).